alanszlosek/pimera/README.md

 The camera application (`mmal-version` folder) runs on Raspberry Pi computers that use the Rasperry Pi camera modules.
 It saves H264 video whenever motion is detected within the camera frame.
 I'm striving for 1640x1232 at 30fps on the following models: 3B, 3B+, 4, Pi Zero 2W.

 The processing scripts and video browsing UI use Python, MySQL, and JavaScript.
-These run on a dedicated server.
+These run on a dedicated server, preferably with a CUDA-capable GPU for faster object-detection.
+A scheduled job runs on the server to fetch videos from each RasPi, convert them to mp4, index them into a database, then run pytorch/ultralytics object detection to tag them in the database.
+See the `processing` folder for the scripts.

 ## Repository layout